 The implementation of ZTNA can be smooth.
 The best place to start is communicating the benefits of zero trust across the organization.

 It should be portrayed as a positive change for all users.
 Carefully planned training and information will pave the way for an easy migration to ZTNA.

-Many organisations then find it best to implement the ZTNA gradually, replacing VPN systems in a piecemeal fashion.
-They begin with the high value assets that require the greatest security, perhaps the financial or client database.
+Many organizations then find it best to implement the ZTNA gradually, replacing VPN systems in a piecemeal fashion.
+They begin with the high-value assets that require the greatest security, perhaps the financial or client database.

 Switching specific parts of the network can give IT teams a chance to monitor the effectiveness of the solution.
 It often works best if employees should be included in how the changes are working.

 Again, training and communication are helpful in keeping everyone on the same side as the migration proceeds.